-(6) A holder of student pilot licence who is receiving training for solo flight shall receive and log flight training for the following additional manoeuvres and procedures, as applicable, as indicated for each category and class rating-
+(6) A holder of SPL who is receiving training for solo flight shall receive and log flight training for the following additional manoeuvres and procedures, as applicable, as indicated for each category and class rating-

-- (a) in a multi engine aeroplane- - proper flight preparation procedures, including preflight planning and preparation, powerplant operation and aircraft systems; - (ii) taxiing or surface operations, including runups; - (iii) takeoffs and landings, including normal and crosswind; - (iv) straight and level flight, and turns in both directions; - (v) climbs and climbing turns; - (vi) airport traffic patterns, including entry and departure procedures; - (vii) collision avoidance, windshear avoidance, and wake turbulence avoidance; - (viii) descents, with and without turns, using high and low drag configurations; - (ix) flight at various airspeeds from cruise to slow flight; - (x) stall entries from various flight attitudes and power combinations with recover initiated at the first indication of a stall, and recovery from a full stall;
+- (a) in a multi-engine aeroplane- - proper flight preparation procedures, including pre-flight planning and preparation, power plant operation and aircraft systems; - (ii) taxing or surface operations, including run ups; - (iii) takeoffs and landings, including normal and crosswind; - (iv) straight and level flight and turns in both directions; - (v) climbs and climbing turns; - (vi) airport traffic patterns, including entry and departure procedures; - (vii) collision avoidance, wind shear avoidance and wake turbulence avoidance; - (viii) descents, with and without turns, using high and low drag configurations; - (ix) flight at various airspeeds from cruise to slow flight;

-- (xi) emergency procedures and equipment malfunctions; - (xii) ground reference manoeuvres; - (xiii) approaches to a landing area with simulated engine malfunctions; and - (xiv) go-arounds; - (b) in a helicopter- - (i) approaches to the landing area; - (ii) hovering and hovering turns; - (iii) simulated emergency procedures, including auto rotational descents with a power recovery and power recovery to a hover; - (iv) rapid decelerations; and - (v) simulated one engine inoperative approaches and landings for multiengine helicopter; - (c) in a gyroplane- - (i) approaches to the landing area; - (ii) high rates of descent with power on and with simulated power off, and recovery from those flight configurations; and. - (iii) simulated emergency procedures, including simulated power off landings and simulated power failure during departures; - (d) in a glider- - (i) the applicable manoeuvres and procedures prescribed in paragraph (a); - (ii) launches, including normal and crosswind; - (iii) inspection of towline rigging and review of signals and release procedures;
+- (x) stall entries from various flight attitudes and power combinations with recover initiated at the first indication of a stall and recovery from a full stall;

+- (xi) emergency procedures and equipment malfunctions;

+- (xii) ground reference manoeuvres;

+- (xiii) approaches to a landing area with simulated engine malfunctions; and

+- (xiv) go-arounds;

+- (b) in a helicopter-

+- (i) approaches to the landing area;

+- (ii) hovering and hovering turns;

+- (iii) simulated emergency procedures, including auto rotational descents with a power recovery and power recovery to a hover;

+- (iv) rapid decelerations; and

+- (v) simulated one engine inoperative approaches and landings for multiengine helicopter;

+- (c) in a gyroplane-

+- (i) approaches to the landing area;

+- (ii) high rates of descent with power on and with simulated power off and recovery from those flight configurations; and

+- (iii) simulated emergency procedures, including simulated power off landings and simulated power failure during departures;

-- (iv) aero tow, ground tow or self-launch procedures; - (v) procedures for disassembly and assembly of the glider; - (vi) slips to a landing; - (vii) procedures and techniques for thermalling; and - (viii) emergency operations, including towline break procedures; - (e) in an airship- - (i) rigging, ballasting, and controlling pressure in the ballonets, and superheating; and - (ii) landings with positive and negative static trim; - (f) in a balloon- - (i) layout and assembly procedures; - (ii) ascents and descents; - (iii) landing and recovery procedures; - (iv) operation of hot air or gas source, ballast, valves, vents, and rip panels, as appropriate; - (v) use of deflation valves or rip panels for simulating an emergency; - (vi) the effects of wind on climb and approach angles; and - (vii) obstruction detection and avoidance techniques.
+- (d) in a glider- - (i) the applicable manoeuvres and procedures prescribed in paragraph (a); - (ii) launches, including normal and crosswind; - (iii) inspection of towline rigging and review of signals and release procedures; - (iv) aero tow, ground tow or self-launch procedures; - (v) procedures for disassembly and assembly of the glider; - (vi) slips to a landing; - (vii) procedures and techniques for thermaling; and - (viii) emergency operations, including towline break procedures; - (e) in an airship- - (i) rigging, ballasting and controlling pressure in the ballonets and superheating; and - (ii) landings with positive and negative static trim; and - (f) in a balloon- - (i) layout and assembly procedures; - (ii) ascents and descents; - (iii) landing and recovery procedures; - (iv) operation of hot air or gas source, ballast, valves, vents, and rip panels, as appropriate; - (v) use of deflation valves or rip panels for simulating an emergency; - (vi) the effects of wind on climb and approach angles; and - (vii) obstruction detection and avoidance techniques.

-57. Privileges and limitations of student pilot licence
+57. Privileges and limitations of SPL

-(1) A holder of a Student Pilot Licence shall be entitled to fly as a PIC of an aircraft for the purpose of becoming qualified for a grant or renewal of a Pilot's Licence.
+(1) A holder of SPL shall be entitled to fly as a PIC of an aircraft for the purpose of becoming qualified for a grant or renewal of a pilot's licence.

-(2) A holder of a Student Pilot Licence (SPL) shall not perform the duties of a pilot in command of an aircraft-
+(2) A holder of SPL shall not perform the duties of a pilot in command of an aircraft-